 - Heart failure, including for cardiomyopathies

-- Evaluation for heart murmur, arrhythmias, chest pain and syncope
+- Evaluation for a heart murmur, arrhythmias, chest pain, and syncope

 - Preventive cardiology (i.e. obesity, hypertension, lipid, cholesterol disorders)

 Request an appointment online, or call us at (352) 273-7770 or toll-free at (866) 696-2333, Monday-Friday, 8 a.m. to 5 p.m., EST.